What is pneumonia?

 At UCL, Professor Brown leads an internationally recognised research group into the pneumococcus aiming to identify why it can cause pneumonia, and to develop new vaccines or other treatments to prevent pneumonia.
 The research is mainly laboratory-based and has been funded by the Medical Research Council, the Wellcome Trust as well as local charities.
 His group has published multiple research papers on pneumonia or the pneumococcus, including recent papers describing new methods of trying to prevent infections using novel vaccine approaches.

-In addition, Professor Brown is an author on a scientific textbook describing how the pneumococcus is capable of causing pneumonia that was published in 2015, was part of the committee that wrote the National Institute for Clinical Excellence pneumonia guidelines published at the end of 2014, and is a member of the Joint Committee on Vaccination and Immunisation advising the government on vaccination policy (including vaccines for pneumococcus and COVID-19).
+In addition, Professor Brown is an author on a scientific textbook describing how the pneumococcus is capable of causing pneumonia that was published in 2015, was part of the committee that wrote the National Institute for Clinical Excellence pneumonia guidelines published at the end of 2014.
+He is a member of the Joint Committee on Vaccination and Immunisation advising the government on vaccination policy (including vaccines for pneumococcus, influenza, RSV and COVID-19).
+Recently, this committee has suggested adults could receive an improved vaccine against pneumococcus called PCV20 as an alternative to the existing vaccine (called Pneumovax); this may potentially change which vaccine is used from next year.

 Visit our research pages for more information on our research.